Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 **Setting Up Your Web Server**

 All objects refer to h.online-metrix.net, which is the fingerprint server's DNS.
-When you are ready for production, you should change the server name to a local URL, and set up on your web server a URL redirection to h.online-metrix.net.
+When you are ready for production, you must change the server name to a local URL, and set up on your web server a URL redirection to h.online-metrix.net.

 <aside class="warning">If you do not complete this section, you will not receive correct results, and the fingerprint provider domain (URL) will be visible, and your consumer is more likely to block it.</aside>